Evotec (ETR:EVT) PT Set at €43.00 by Royal Bank of Canada

-Evotec (ETR:EVT – Get Rating) has been given a €43.00 ($45.26) target price by investment analysts at Royal Bank of Canada in a research note issued to investors on Tuesday, Borsen Zeitung reports.
-Royal Bank of Canada’s price target indicates a potential upside of 103.60% from the stock’s current price.
+Evotec (ETR:EVT – Get Rating) has been given a €43.00 ($44.79) price target by Royal Bank of Canada in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+Royal Bank of Canada’s price target would suggest a potential upside of 77.39% from the company’s previous close.

 Evotec SE operates as a drug discovery and development partner for the pharmaceutical and biotechnology industry worldwide.
 The company is developing pharmaceutical products in various therapeutic areas, such as neuronal diseases, diabetes and complications of diabetes, pain, inflammation, oncology, infectious diseases, respiratory diseases, fibrosis, rare diseases, and women's health.